-- (i) funds are obtained from investors for the purpose of providing them with investment management services; - (ii) it is committed to investors that its business purpose in to invest funds solely for capital appreciation, investment income, or both; and - (iii) it is measured and evaluated the performance of substantially all of its investments on a fair value basis.
+(i) funds are obtained from investors for the purpose of providing them with investment management services;

+(ii) it is committed to investors that its business purpose in to invest funds solely for capital appreciation, investment income, or both: and

+(iii) it is measured and evaluated the performance of substantially all of its investments on a fair value basis.

-The Board of Directors approved exit strategies for the Company's investments, which has not definitely maturity terms.
-The Company and the Group also invest to the collective investment undertakings, which have limited life or is traded on exchange or is open-ended fund with right to redeem on daily basis.
+The Board of Directors approved exit strategies for the Company's investments, which do not have definitive maturity terms.
+The Company and the Group also invest to the collective investment undertakings, which have limited life or are traded on exchange or are open-ended funds with right to redeem on daily basis.